 There are a few people who helped create and modify Morse code into what it is today.

-The original Morse code was developed in the United States by Samuel Morse with the help of Alfred Lewis Vail in the 1840s.
+The original Morse code was developed in the United States by Samuel Morse in the 1830s and later improved with the help of Alfred Lewis Vail into the 1840s.
 The International version, or the Continental Morse code, was created by Friedrich Clemens Gerke in 1848.
 This version had a few changes before becoming the International Morse code and standard by 1865.